cardano-foundation/CIPs/CIP-XXXX/README.md

 Tiered pricing naturally integrates with Ouroboros Leios by associating each input block (IB) with a single tier type, and restricting its contents to transactions of this type.
 The VRF output used to determine whether an SPO is eligible to create a new IB is also used to determine its tier type.
 The rate at which IBs of a certain type are produced is determined by the tier's size.

 Demand for different tiers is tracked by observing the level of fullness of IBs that were recently added to the main chain in a large enough interval.
 As specified earlier, tier parameters are adjusted based on the observed demand.
-IBs are expected to uphold the relevant parameters derived by the rankinkg block (RB) they reference.
+IBs are expected to uphold the relevant parameters derived by the ranking block (RB) they reference.

-IBs are prioritized for inclusion in the main chain based on their respective tier delay; IBs are only included in an endorsment block (EB) after time proportional to their tier delay has passed.
+IBs are prioritized for inclusion in the main chain based on their respective tier delay; IBs are only included in an endorsement block (EB) after time proportional to their tier delay has passed.